DreadWingKnight/cbtt/README.md

 CBTT Github Repository

+This branch is the start of development towards using libevent for socket polling and handling instead of the custom server currently used.
+The objective is to replace all socket code with libevent based code to improve socket performance on some platforms.

 Currently Tested Platforms (Direct by DreadWingKnight):
 * Linux x86 and x86-64
 * Linux ARM (Raspberry Pi Raspbian)